Siberian Borscht with Meatballs and Tomato Paste

 1. Step 1:

-How to cook Siberian borscht with meatballs and tomato paste?
-Prepare the necessary products.
+How do you make Siberian borscht with meatballs and tomato paste?
+Gather your ingredients.

 2. Step 2:

-Pre-soak the beans in cold water overnight, drain and boil until tender.
+Soak the white beans in cold water overnight, then drain and boil them until tender.

 3. Step 3: